Her Campus Logo Her Campus Logo

 Be sure to check out these amazing artists!

-Alexa is a sophomore at North Carolina State and this is her first semester as a part of Her Campus.
-She grew up in New Jersey and often goes to New York.
+Alexa is a junior at North Carolina State and this is her first semester as a part of Her Campus.
+She grew up in New Jersey and often loves to take trips to New York.
 She loves writing and decided to join Her Campus as a way to express her interests.
 She loves to write about music, fashion, TV shows/movies, true crime, and pop culture.
-She is studying Criminology with a minor in forensic science and hopes to pursue a career in CSI.
-She is also a part of CHAARG; a women's workout group at NCSU.
-In her free time, she loves to go on runs, do pilates, read, listen to music, hang out with friends & family, play guitar, and watch TV.
+She is studying Criminology with minors in forensic science and biological sciences.
+She hopes to pursue a career in law enforcement and CSI in the future.
+She is also a part of CHAARG (a women's workout group), the criminology club, and the forensic science club at NCSU.
+In her free time, she loves to go on runs, do pilates, read, listen to music, cook, watch movies, and hang out with friends & family.